OpenLocalizationOrg/hyperV/articles/active-directory/active-directory-aadconnect-health-adfs.md

     ms.date="08/14/2015"
     ms.author="billmath"/>

-# Using Azure AD Connect Health with AD FS - test
+# Using Azure AD Connect Health with AD FS - test2
 The following documentation is specific to monitoring your AD FS infrastructure with Azure AD Connect Health.

 ## Alerts for AD FS